Do You Follow Jesus?

 Actions You Can Take

 1. Realize faith is an action.
-Faith in God is a conscious daily choice to fully surrender to Him and live your life in a way that leads to Christ.
+Faith in God is a conscious decision to fully surrender to Him and live your life in a way that leads to Him through Christ.
 If/when you make the decision to accept Jesus as your Lord and Savior, you are committing to a lifelong pursuit of being a reflection of Jesus.

 Why follow Jesus?